Unifying GANs and Score-Based Diffusion as Generative Particle Models: Conclusion

-We would like to thank Lorenzo Croissant and Ugo Tanielian for helpful discussions and comments on the paper, as well as Edouard Delasalles for inspiring the architecture of our code.
+We would like to thank Lorenzo Croissant and Ugo Tanielian for helpful discussions and comments on this paper, as well as Edouard Delasalles for inspiring the architecture of our code.

-This work was granted access to the HPC\,/\,AI resources of IDRIS under the allocation 2022-AD011013503R1 made by GENCI (Grand Equipement National de Calcul Intensif).
+This work was granted access to the HPC\,/\,AI resources of IDRIS under the allocation 2023-AD011013503R1 made by GENCI (Grand Equipement National de Calcul Intensif).
 Emmanuel de Bézenac is financially supported by the ETH Foundations of Data Science.